mattermost/docs/source/developer/webhooks-incoming.md

 6. Just like regular posts, the text will be limited to 4000 characters at maximum

 7. With debugging enabled, the server will print the request body of all incoming webhooks to the console.
+You can enable and disable debugging in the `config/config.json` file under `"EnableWebhookDebugging"`

 ### Slack Compatibility